UniversalDependencies/UD_Kyrgyz-KTMU/README.md

 # Summary
 UD_Kyrgyz-KTMU is dependency parsing based treebank in Kyrgyz language.
-Sentences were selected partly from Kyrgyz story and novel books, partly from Kyrgyz news websites.
+The dataset mostly contains headlines from Kyrgyz news websites.

 # Introduction
-The treebank consists of 2060 sentences (23K tokens) for now and its domain is mainly news headlines.
+The treebank consists of 2460 sentences (23K tokens) for now and its domain is mainly news headlines.
 Kyrgyz UD treebank follows the Universal Dependencies (UD) annotation standard.

 # Acknowledgments